Chemistry

 Co-op Work Term Requirements

-Students must satisfactorily complete three Co-op work terms, each of four-months duration.
-To be eligible for their first work term, students must be enrolled in the Major (Co-op) Program in Biochemistry and have completed at least 7.0 credits, including CHMB16H3.
-It is strongly recommended that BIOB12H3 be completed prior to the first work term.
+Students must satisfactorily complete Co-op work term(s) as follows: three 4-month work terms, one 4-month work term and one 8-month work term, or one 12-month work term.
+To be eligible for their first work term, students must be enrolled in the Major (Co-op) Program in Biochemistry and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.
+It is strongly recommended that CHMB16H3 and BIOB12H3 be completed prior to the first work term.

 For an updated list of Program Supervisors, please visit the Chemistry website.